MY Camelopardalis

 MY Camelopardalis (MY Cam) is a binary star system located in the Alicante 1 open cluster, some 13 kly away in the constellation Camelopardalis.
 It is one of the most massive known binary star systems and a leading candidate for a massive star merger.
 MY Cam is the brightest star in Alicante 1.

 The system consists of two hot blue O-type stars with one component having a mass of 32 solar masses and the other 38 solar masses.

+In 1998, the star was included in a list of suspected variable stars.
+John Greaves and Patrick Wils proved that it is variable, in 2004.
+It was given its variable star designation, MY Camelopardalis, in 2008.
 MY Cam is a contact binary and eclipsing binary, with an orbital period of 1.2 days, and an orbital velocity of 1000000 kph.
 Both stars share a common envelope.